Butterflies in Canada. Canada is home to a diverse array of butterfly species, each with its unique characteristics and habitats.

 Their migration is considered one of the most remarkable natural phenomena.

-Monarchs are found in a variety of habitats, including meadows, gardens, and open woodlands.
-To attract these butterflies in Canada to your garden, planting milkweed is crucial.
+Monarchs are found in various habitats, including meadows, gardens, and open woodlands.
+Planting milkweed is crucial for attracting these butterflies to your garden in Canada.

 Milkweed is a host plant for their caterpillars and provides nectar for adult butterflies.